 * Persons served are involved in the hiring process of support staff to the extent desired and are matched with staff based on identified qualities and traits

 * Persons served are supported in their role as self-advocate and Marrakech employees are here to assist them in exercising their rights as opportunities arise.
 We believe that the people we support should have their voices heard on all issues that impact their lives.

 The person-centered planning process utilizes the life course domains across the individuals' lifespan.
-With person-centered thinking, the individual supported is the focus of his/her life and includes exploring the following:
+With person-centered thinking, the individual supported is the focus of their life and includes exploring the following:

 * Daily Life and Employment

 * Social and Spirituality

 * Safety and Security

 * Citizenship and Advocacy